jon-heard/obsidian-inline-scripts/README.md

 | d10   | return "Rolled " + roll(10) + " on a D10.";                    |
 | d20   | return "Rolled " + roll(20) + " on a D20.";                    |

 In this list of shortcuts, the second one has an empty test string.
-That means that its expansion string (which defines the `roll` function) is prepended to all shortcuts after it.
+That means that its Expansion string (which defines the `roll` function) is added to the top of all shortcuts after it.
 The result is that the final two shortcuts can use the `roll` function as if they had defined it themselves.
 The first shortcut, however, cannot.

 ### Adding a shortcut, step by step
 1. Make sure that the __Text Expander JS__ plugin is installed and enabled in your vault. (see HOW-TO: Install and enable the plugin.)